 - 1. Make sure that your PC is powered off. - 2.
 Connect an Ethernet cable between any of four Ethernet ports located on the back panel of the router and the Ethernet port of your PC. - 3.
+To connect via 3G network: connect your USB modem to the USB port located on the back panel of the router. - If you need to connect or change a USB modem to another one when the router is powered on, power off the device, connect the modem to the USB port, and power on the router. - 4.
 To connect the router to a DSL line: connect a phone cable between the DSL port of the router and the ADSL OUT port of the splitter.
 Connect your phone to the PHONE port of the splitter.
-Then connect another phone cable between a phone jack and the ADSL IN port of the splitter. - 4.
-To connect the router to an Ethernet line: connect the Ethernet cable between any of four Ethernet ports located on the back panel of the router and the Ethernet line. - 5.
-Connect the power cord to the power connector port on the back panel of the router, then plug the power adapter into an electrical outlet or power strip. - 6.
+Then connect another phone cable between a phone jack and the ADSL IN port of the splitter. - 5.
+To connect the router to an Ethernet line: connect the Ethernet cable between any of four Ethernet ports located on the back panel of the router and the Ethernet line. - 6.
+Connect the power cord to the power connector port on the back panel of the router, then plug the power adapter into an electrical outlet or power strip. - 7.
 Turn on your PC and wait until your operating system is completely loaded.